-now the warning signs for dehydration.
-If a child shows any of the following signs, it would be best to take some time out to rest and take in fluids:
+Know the warning signs for dehydration.
+If a child shows any of the following signs it would be best for them to take some time out to rest and take in fluids

-- Dizziness and light-headedness
+- dizziness and light-headedness

-- Muscle cramps
+- muscle cramps

-- Nausea and headaches
+- nausea and headache.

-After games, you will know if your child has not drunk enough fluids if you see any of these signs:
+After games you will know if your child has not drunk enough if any of these signs are noticed

-- Dark urine and infrequent urination
+- dark urine and infrequent urination

-- Dry mouth and throat
+- dry mouth and throat

-- Feeling of extreme heat which remains after the cool-down period
+- a feeling of extreme heat which remains after a cool down time.